It’s one of the biggest drawbacks of content marketing…

 You can find a category for just about any niche, no matter which one you’re in.

-After you find a relevant subreddit, you can visit it every once in awhile to see current trending posts.
+After you find a relevant subreddit, you can visit it occasionally to see current trending posts.
 These posts are semi-curated by the community since they vote on them.

-3. Evernote: Evernote is an extremely popular app that will help you stay organized, and it’s free.
+3. Evernote: Evernote is an extremely popular app that will help you stay organized and is free.

 It’s essentially your own personal notebook that syncs across all your devices.

 When you come across an article that you think is amazing, you can add it to your notebook and add tags and comments to it.

 When it’s time to create content, just search for a few related phrases to bring up past content you’ve saved.